xxsqwe/notry/README.md

 ===============================================================================
 - certs - certificates for the coordinator(also for the Judge)
 -  examples - evaluation code for avowal and key exchange protocl
      - examples/avow.rs - evaluation code for avowal
      - examples/coord.rs - evaluation code for coordinator(also for the avowal Judge)
      - examples/gencert.rs - a script for generating certificate of the Judge
      - examples/rachet.rs - integreted code for key exchange evaluation.
 Participants are indicated by their roles passing to this program.
+Also timers are setted in this code.
-- src - source code for the development branch
+- src - source code for the main branch
      - src/avow.rs - implementation of avowal
      - src/key_exchange - implementation of the key exchange protocol
      - src/lib.rs - interfaces